-have been completed in 2022, 10 of which were launched within the year launched in 2022 and are ongoing
+have been completed in 2022, 10 of which were launched within the year

 - Scheduling of refinery operations, from raw material (crude) to finished products, on a daily basis, through a single scheduling platform. - Accurate energy consumption management through an advanced monitoring system. - Raw material (crude) selection and utilization optimization by considering their compatibility with the equipment and specifications. - Optimization of petrol blends, considering the specifications and minimizing overproduction. - Use of data analysis and machine learning tools to reduce steam consumption in plants. - Analysis of historical data on mechanical equipment maintenance for more effective planning and management of material, technical and human resources.